umapaluri2006/Problem-Solving/README.md

 # Problem-Solving
-form Leetcode and  Hacker Rank by mainting the strike
+form Leetcode ,code chef and  Hacker Rank by mainting the strike